 Research and development expenses are incurred for the development of HEPZATO and consist primarily of payroll and payments to contract research and development companies.
 In 2022, these costs primarily related to generating pre-clinical data and the cost of manufacturing HEPZATO for clinical trials and conducting clinical trials.
-The decrease for the three and six months ended June 30, 2023 compared to the same periods in 2022 is due to the completing of clinical trial activities in the prior period in 2022 and higher expenses for the preparation for the pre-NDA meeting in April 2022.
+The increase for the three months ended September 30, 2023 compared to the same period in 2022 is due to activities related to the FDA inspection and other requests in advance of the approval of HEPZATO.
+The decrease in the nine months ended September 30, 2023 compared to the same period in 2022 relates to completion of clinical trial activities in the prior period in 2022 and higher expenses for the preparation for the pre-NDA meeting in April 2022.